ruijaulino/ruijaulino.github.io/_posts/2023-08-23-equities_bonds.md

 The annual return is quite low but most of time we have many cash to the sides - if one has the capability to leverage a bit this can be a nice strategy.

-What is more relevant to a practical application is bounding the weights to a feasible set and that exercise is independent of _how_ (under which criteria) a lookback windows is optimized - should we choose the one that yields the higher sharpe?
+What is more relevant to a practical application is bounding the weights to a feasible set and that exercise is independent of _how_ (under which criteria) a lookback windows is optimized - should we choose the one that yields the higher sharpe or some other ratio that people feel confortable looking at?
 This question is ill defined because, in reality, what we did is a quite phenomenological approach and we did not specify a model on how stuff changes; without that it is difficult/ambiguous to define what is a good fit.
 Let us try to answer that in the next section.

 #### A state space model to estimate Covariance